Posted September 30th, 2013 by & filed under Wild Heart Gallery, Creativity & More, Student & Alumni Stories.

 by Claudia Escareño-Clark

 I LOVE this time of year.
 The leaves have begun to turn, and there is a distinct nip in the air.
-While part of me feels it is a time to slow down and reflect, I am caught up in the excitement of a new…
+While part of me feels it is a time to slow down and reflect, I am caught up in the excitement of a new school…

 by Amy Hautman Bates

 I am settling in after a year of New Mexico life.
 Before this, I lived in Minnesota and North Carolina; both much greener, wetter and predictable than this.
 Since moving here, I have heard many wonderful stories of strange events in the "Land of Enchantment".
-I haven't seen an…
+I haven't seen an alien (yet)…

-2nd Year Student Looking Back to One Year Ago
+2nd Year Student Looking Back to Year One

 I have just finished my first week of classes at Southwestern College.
 It has been quite a transition.
-Moving from Ohio to Santa Fe, living in the suburbs to living in the country,…
+Moving from Ohio to Santa Fe, living in the suburbs to living in the country, getting into and choosing…

 By Allegra Borghese

 Court-ordered clients [hereafter referred to as patients] bring their PO into therapy with them.
-As the therapist, I have to…
+As the therapist, I have to handle this complication,…

 by Debbie Schroder